 We highly recommend installing R from source.
-Installing R from source makes it is easy to manage multiple versions of R, prevents accidental upgrades of R, and ensures R is built with your architecture.
-The RStudio Server documentation contains instructions for building and installing R from source.
+Installing R from source makes it easy to manage multiple versions of R, prevents accidental upgrades of R, and ensures R is built with your architecture.
+For instructions on how to install R from source, see this article on installing R from source.

 16.4 Process Management

 See 18 for information on how RStudio Package Manager securely runs R processes when building R packages for git sources.